 Allowing some of the proceeds of sales from items in the ReStore to go towards our administrative costs means that we can guarantee that 100 per cent of monetary donations go right into our home building projects.
 When items are donated to the ReStore by an individual or company, this gives us more products to sell.
 We are very grateful to both

-In addition to helping us have product to put on the floor, donating to the ReStore prevents otherwise usable items from ending up in a landfill.
-In the last six years, Habitat Halton-Mississauga-Dufferin ReStores have diverted over 5.3 million pounds of waste from landfills.
+In addition to helping us have product to put on the floor, donating to the ReStore prevents otherwise usable items from ending up in a disposal depot.
+In the last six years, Habitat Halton-Mississauga-Dufferin ReStores have diverted over 5.3 million pounds’ from disposal areas.
 In this way, our ReStores are also a green initiative that helps us to positively impact the environment as well as our local community.

 Donate to a Habitat for Humanity ReStore today